You talkin’ to me?

 You need a target audience: a specific group of people that you’re selling your product or service to.
 Why?
 Because you most likely are not the only person on the planet offering your product or service.
 There’s probably a bunch of others in your state, city and even neighbourhood.
 So how do you get your dream customers to notice you?
 To choose you?
 You cut through the noise and speak so clearly to them that they have to stop what they’re doing and listen.

-Psst… at the bottom of this post you’ll find a gift that is really gonna help 😉
+Psst… when you get to the bottom of this post you’ll find a gift waiting that is really gonna help 😉

 Why narrow down my audience?